 Look into TLC Pet Food; each ingredient was tediously picked out and combined to be extremely beneficial for the entirety of your puppy’s life.

 Exceptions may be made for a different kibble or raw diet of equal nutritional quality; simply contact us with your request for review!

-7 weeks to 5 months is our average range, but there are always exceptions and every pup is different!
-If a puppy is a late bloomer and his/her ears aren't consistently up by 5 months, we recommend using ear forms to be on the safe side.
+7 weeks to 5 months is the average range, but there are always exceptions and every pup is different!
+If a puppy is a late bloomer and his/her ears aren't consistently up by 4 months, we recommend ordering ear forms at this time to be on the safe side.
 Do not wait for the pup to hit 5 months of age to insert ear supports!
 While it's normal for a puppy's ears to go back down during teething, don't bet on them coming back up.

 Bloat causes a quick and painful death—we’ve heard too many stories of large breed dog owners leaving for work with a healthy dog and coming home to their dog already passed away.
 Large-chested dogs like shepherds are prone to bloat which quickly becomes fatal.
 And males are more prone than females because of their broad-chested anatomy.
 To prevent bloat, we don’t let our dogs eat too quickly or play for an hour after every meal.
 However, you can do everything right and still get a case.
 So we can't stress enough the importance of taking a preventative measure that can save your dog's life.
 This is in the form of a gastropexy (tacking the stomach).
 It is my recommendation that you ask your vet to do this procedure at the time of spay/neuter.